Faculty

 Graduate Students

-Suryadyuti Baral (sdbaral@ucdavis.edu) is a first-year Ph.D. student in Quantitative Psychology.
+Suryadyuti Baral (sdbaral@ucdavis.edu) is a 2nd year Ph.D. student in Quantitative Psychology.
 He grew up in Kolkata, India, and moved to the U.S. at the age of nineteen to attend UNC Chapel Hill.
 He graduated in 2024 with majors in Psychology and Statistics.
 His research in the DIPS lab centers on intensive longitudinal data analysis, focusing on developing methods for EEG data and investigating human cognition from an intraindividual perspective while accounting for interindividual variability.
 Outside of academics, Suryadyuti enjoys reading, watching movies, and playing chess.
 During his time at Davis, he has also grown fond of outdoor activities like biking and hiking.

-Maia Southwick (msouthwick@ucdavis.edu) is a second-year Ph.D. student in Developmental Psychology at the University of California, Davis.
+Maia Southwick (msouthwick@ucdavis.edu) is a 3rd year Ph.D. student in Developmental Psychology at the University of California, Davis.
 She obtained her bachelor’s degrees in Psychology and Health, Society, and Policy from the University of Utah in 2021.
 Her research involves learning how to best represent intraindividual change and intraindividual variability in moral cognition across childhood and adolescence.
 Outside of research, she enjoys playing soccer, board gaming, and art!

 Alumni